sauravmishra1710/React-Auto-Checks/README.md

 # React Auto Checks
 ## Automating Commit Checks with Jest and ESLint

-Maintaining code quality has become an essential part in application development lifecycle to ensure applications remain robust & maintainable in the long run.
+Maintaining code quality has become an essential part in the application development lifecycle to ensure applications remain robust & maintainable in the long run.
 However, enforcing consistent code styles, formatting, linting standards can be tedious and error-prone.
 Same goes with running unit tests manually to ensure the code changes made have not broken any existing functionality or tests.
 Rules can be enforced by teams to run these tests or lints manually before every code commit but they are easy to get missed in day to day tasks.
 Therefore, automating these steps becomes an essential part of the development process to maintain a clean code base with consistent formatting style across project & ensuring existing functionality remains intact.

 As part of this project we look at how we can define an automated solution that integrates **linting** and **testing** into the development workflow, ensuring that only high-quality code gets committed or pushed.